laravel/docs/database.md

 #### Database Overview
 Using the `db:show` and `db:table` Artisan commands, you can get a valuable insight into your database and its associated tables.

-To see an overview of your database, including its size, number and summary of tables and current number of open connections, you may use the `db:show` Artisan command:
+To see an overview of your database, including its size, number, summary of tables, and the current number of open connections, you may use the `db:show` Artisan command:

 ```shell
 php artisan db:show